symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

                 use_sonata_admin: false

-When the Admin classes are activated, the admin can go to ``/admin`` (if you installed the SonataAdminBundle correctly) and find the recognizing admin dashboard with all they need:
+When the Admin classes are activated, the admin can go to ``/admin`` (if you installed the SonataAdminBundle correctly) and find the well-known admin dashboard with all they need:

 .. todo: